 2. Reduce your working hours

-You must aim to make your working hours more efficient.
+Instead, you must aim to make your working hours more efficient.

 Working for fewer hours forces you to prioritize.
 You can no longer work for 3 hours on a specific task because you have other things to do.
 By forcing yourself to cut down the time for task X from 3 hours to 2 hours, you challenge yourself to work faster, think better and reduce wasted time.